delusion-dev/rnw-test/README.md

 ### Chrome extension

 - `$ yarn web:build`
-- Visit `chrome://extensions/` on your Chrome browser and enable the developer mode toggle.
+- Visit `chrome://extensions/` on your Chrome browser and enable the devel
-- Then, click `Load unpacked` and select your `packages\web-cra\build` folder.